giovino/wf-email-urls/README.md

 it appropriately.

  ```
+# Process spam emails to have the urls in the message body submitted
-# Prevent some email addresses from being processed to WF
+# to whiteface
 :0 c
 * ^X-Spam-Level: \*\*\*\*\*
 | /path/to/venv/bin/python2.7 /path/to/whiteface-submit.py